|Introduction||Historical Background||Chronology||Geography||Biography||Technology||Ownership and Financing||General Bibliography|

 Springfield was founded in 1636.

 The Springfield Aqueduct was chartered on June 14, 1798 by John Worthington, Samuel Lyman, Chauncy Brewer, John Hooker, Joseph Stebbins, and Zebina Stebbins.
-No evidence has been found that this system was constructed.
+There was an aqueduct operating in the center of Springfield the following June, which may have been built by this company.
+No further information about this early aqueduct has been found.

 The City Aqueduct Company

 was organized on September 10, 1860 by R. A. Chapman, P. B. Tyler, G. R.